JosieHong/SiamPolar/README.md

 ## Setup Environment

-Our SiamPolarMask is based on [mmdetection](https://github.com/open-mmlab/mmdetection).
+SiamPolar is implemented on [mmdetection](https://github.com/open-mmlab/mmdetection).
 It can be installed easily as following, and more details can be seen in `./INSTALL.md`.

 ```shell
 git clone ...